 Using a nonlinear state-dependent VAR model, Bachmann and Sims (2012) suggest that the government spending shock can trigger consumer optimism during times of slack, which results in a high fiscal multiplier during recessions.
-On the other hand, Kim and Jia (2017) demonstrate that the shock is likely to generate consumer pessimism in all phases of business cycle when properly detrended data are used.
+On the other hand, Jia et al. (2021) demonstrate that the shock is likely to generate consumer pessimism in all phases of business cycle when properly detrended data are used.